JelleSombekke/Draw2Relax/README.md

 ## Description

 Draw2Relax is an interactive WebUI application that integrates user-drawn sketches with real-time breathing sensor input.
-It uses machine learning to detect and process circular structures from drawings, enabling a unique, meditative experience that links creativity and relaxation.
+It uses machine learning and computer vision to process user's drawings, enabling a unique, meditative experience that links creativity and relaxation.

 This application must be run locally, as GitHub Pages does not support the required back-end processing.
 For best results, set up a virtual environment, install the required dependencies, and run the application on your local machine.

 ### Document Descriptions
 ### Code
 - index.html: Contains the front-end HTML code for the WebUI.
 It is viewable on [Draw2Relax](https://jellesombekke.github.io/Draw2Relax/).
-Note: This file only includes front-end logic and does not support any back-end functionality.
+Note: This page only includes front-end logic and does not support any back-end functionality.
 - server.py: The primary back-end script powering the WebUI.
 - functions.py:  Includes core pipeline functions such as contour calculation and manipulation, contour refilling, and computing displacement fields for circular structures.
 - receive_breathing_sensor_data.py: Handles the reception, smoothing, and storage of breathing sensor data.